 To create a sustainable society, we need renewable energy sources in place of fossil fuel power plants.
-We need to remove our need for problematic sources.
-Therefore, we should look to reduce our use of oil and natural gas and replace them with renewable energy.
+We need to remove our need for problematic, finite, and polluting sources.
+Therefore, we should look to reduce our use of fossil fuels, including coal, oil, and natural gas, and replace them with renewable energy.

-However, the problem with the different types of renewable energy is that they don’t always have the ability to produce energy when we need it.
-So, wind energy, PV systems and other forms of renewable energy might not meet energy demands.
+However, the problem with the different types of renewable energy is that they can't always produce energy when we need it.
+So, wind energy, PV systems, and other forms of renewable energy might not consistently meet energy demands.
 This is down to the fact that the creation of energy depends on certain environmental conditions.

 The importance of renewable energy battery storage is twofold.
 According to Ram Ramachander, the Chief Digital Officer & Chief Commercial Office for Social Innovation Business at Hitachi Europe, an energy storage technology provider:

 “It serves a dual purpose.
 Firstly, it facilitates the integration of intermittent renewable energy sources, whilst simultaneously opening the door to generating income for prosumers.
 The dual purpose of battery storage is driving mass-market adoption of residential storage beyond 2020.
 By 2025, we can expect residential storage to be an integrated and essential component of all renewable energy projects."

 It is important that renewable energy battery storage is developed.
-If we are going to make the switch, then we have to store energy when we make it.
-This will allow us to use it when we need it.
+If we are going to switch to renewable energy, then we have to store energy when we make it.
+This will allow us to use green energy when we need it.

 Government policy can influence the demand for battery storage.
 This can then lead to an increase in production and eventually a decrease in prices.
 In the USA, a number of states have storage mandates and regulations.
-This includes states such as California6, Hawaii, New Jersey and Oregon.
+This includes states such as California5, Hawaii, New Jersey, and Oregon.